How throwing the big ones back could keep halibut fishery on a roll | CBC News

 By this spring, a total of 150 fish will be tagged and followed for three years.

-The information about movement of individual halibut that is stored in the receivers will be uploaded annually by an autonomous glider operated by the Offshore Tracking Network based in Halifax.
+The information about movement of individual halibut that is stored in the receivers will be uploaded annually by an autonomous glider operated by the Ocean Tracking Network based in Halifax.

 It's one of seven science projects in a collaborative, $4.2-million science program between the Department of Fisheries and Oceans and the Atlantic Halibut Council.
 Industry is putting up a million dollars.
 The remainder is coming from the federal government's Atlantic Fisheries Fund.